sumup/payments-reusable-workflows/ORG_SETUP.md

  - **SLACK_WEBHOOK_URL** Slack web hook for sending messages.

-   This secret is optional
+   This secret is optional, if not set no notifications will be send via slack

  - **ACTIONS_SSH_AGENT_KEY** SSH key used to pull packages from private repositories during build

-   This secret is optional
+   This secret is optional, if not set no ssh key will be mounted into the build.